RatkoR/laravel-crate.io/README.md

 `sleep(1)` statements in test code.

 Running data tests for the first time will probably fail as `migration` table will not exist yet.
 Try rerunning test and it will proceed ok.
+Oh, and you'll have to change `$table->increment('id')` to `$table->integer('id');` in `DatabaseMigrationRepository::createRepository` or it will break as increments are not supported.

 Conenction properties for tests are in `tests/DataTests/Config/database.php` file and can be changed for your setup.